 On my second trip, I tried campervanning around Iceland, which did save me money.
 Although the van was more expensive to hire than a car, the cost of campsites was much less than other accommodation.
 Overall, the combined cost of car hire + accommodation worked out less than if I had had a cheaper car and stayed in budget hotels.

 I didn’t go for ‘proper’ camping (ie tents) or hostels.
 I’ll always trade a fancy room for some exciting adventure out in the country I’m visiting, but I’m not fond of camping in tents, especially in cold places (even in summer, Iceland will feel cold to most people!).
 And I disavowed hostels some years ago, after a particularly bad one in New Zealand (more on that another time, maybe…).

-For example, on my first trip, I found that outside of Reykjavík, Airbnb was more expensive than budget hotels, and inside Reykjavík, Airbnb studios were cheaper.
+For example, on my first trip, I found that was easier to find low-budget accommodation in Reykjavík than it was elsewhere in the country .
 So when I visited the Snæfellsnes peninsula, rather than staying there, I stayed in Reykjavík and made the journey around Snæfellsnes as a day trip from there, which saved me quite a lot.

 Similarly, on my first trip, the picturesque town of Vik in South Iceland seemed to be in demand for my dates and prices were very high.
-So instead, I stayed in nearby Skógar and Hof, visiting Vik as I travelled in between the two, rather than staying overnight there.
+So instead, I stayed in nearby Skógar and Hof, visiting Vik as I travelled in between the two, rather than spending an expensive night there.

 Be prepared to flex your route a little to save some cash!